Testing and Analysis in the AI Era

 This is a dry run for an upcoming keynote at FM 2026.

-Cristian Cadar is a Professor in the Department of Computing at Imperial College London, where he leads the Software Reliability Group (http://srg.doc.ic.ac.uk), working on automatic techniques for increasing the reliability and security of software systems.
-Prof. Cadar’s research has been recognised by several prestigious awards, including the EuroSys Jochen Liedtke Award, HVC Award, BCS Roger Needham Award, IEEE TCSE New Directions Award, Humboldt Research Award, and two test of time awards.
-Many of the research techniques he co-authored have been open-sourced and used in both academia and industry.
-In particular, he is co-author and maintainer of the KLEE symbolic execution system, a popular system with a large user base.
-Prof Cadar has a PhD in Computer Science from Stanford University, and undergraduate and Master’s degrees from the Massachusetts Institute of Technology.
+Cristian Cadar (https://www.doc.ic.ac.uk/~cristic/) is Professor of Software Reliability in the Department of Computing at Imperial College London, where he leads the Software Reliability Group, working on automatic techniques for increasing the reliability and security of software systems.
+Cristian’s research has been recognised by several prestigious awards, including the Humboldt Research Award, EuroSys Jochen Liedtke Award, HVC Award, BCS Roger Needham Award, ACM SIGOPS Hall of Fame Award, and ACM CCS Test of Time Award.
+He also received an ERC Consolidator Grant and an EPSRC Early-Career Fellowship.
+Many of the research techniques he co-authored have been open-sourced and in both academia and industry.
+In particular, he is co-author and the principal maintainer of the KLEE symbolic execution system, a popular system with a large user base.
+Cristian has a PhD in Computer Science from Stanford University, and undergraduate and Master’s degrees from the Massachusetts Institute of Technology.